jst-build/jst/doc/concepts/computed-roots.md

 #### Sytnax for absent computed roots

 As for other roots, we let the user specify which roots are to be absent.
-Tools like `just-import-git` will extend their marking of absent dependencies (e.g., by the option `--absent` of `just-import-git`) to computed roots as well.
+Tools like `jst-import-git` will extend their marking of absent dependencies (e.g., by the option `--absent` of `jst-import-git`) to computed roots as well.

-In a `just-mr` repository config, `"pragma": {"absent": true}` can be used for computed roots as well.
-Also `just-mr` will also honor the passed absent specification (via `--absent` or implicitly via the rc file) for computed roots the same way as for other roots.
+In a `jst` repository config, `"pragma": {"absent": true}` can be used for computed roots as well.
+Also `jst` will also honor the passed absent specification (via `--absent` or implicitly via the rc file) for computed roots the same way as for other roots.

-In a `just` repository config, computed roots are given by the tuple `["computed", <repository>, <module>, <target>, <config>]`.
+In a `jst_backend` repository config, computed roots are given by the tuple `["computed", <repository>, <module>, <target>, <config>]`.
 Optionally, an additional entry can be added; that entry has to be an object.
 A computed root is absent if that additional argument